 - Dinner rolls

-Try our easy ham steak side dish recipes, such as Air Fryer Brussel Sprouts With Bacon (and maple!), Air Fryer Corn Casserole, Air Fryer Frozen Peas with prosciutto and parmesan, or these crispy Air Fryer Frozen Mac and Cheese Bites (with bacon)!
+Try some of my easy ham steak side dish recipes, such as Air Fryer Deviled Eggs, Air Fryer Brussel Sprouts With Bacon (and maple!), Air Fryer Corn Casserole, Air Fryer Frozen Peas with prosciutto and parmesan, Air Fryer Bacon Wrapped Asparagus, or these crispy Air Fryer Frozen Mac and Cheese Bites (with bacon)!

 Recipe FAQs